linazoo/second-phase/resources/guide-your-learning.md

 The skill of accurate self assessment is hugely important at DBC to ensure you are staying in your optimal learning zone.
 This skill is absolutely mandatory to effectively work on a team, do contract work, or work on any sizeable software problem.

-###5) Review the Weekly Learning Competencies
-Every couple days, review the overall and weekly learning compentencies in the self-assessment check to get a feel for how you are doing.

 *  **Remember:** Know when to push past your limits and when to take care of yourself.
 DBC is a marathon, not a sprint.
 Eat good food, get good rest, take breaks, and hold your bar high!